-Note: Order complete Repair Rotating Assemblies for /WW and /WWS models from the Pump Model Assembly Parts List on page E-3.
+Note: Order complete Repair Rotating Assemblies from the Pump Model Assembly Parts List on page E-3.
 Repair Rotating Assemblies for /WW models include all of the standard parts listed below.
-Repair Rotating Assemblies for /WWS models include the stainless steel shaft and seal assembly listed below under STAINLESS STEEL PARTS.
+Repair Rotating Assemblies for /WWS models include the stainless steel shaft and seal assembly listed below under STAIN-LESS STEEL PARTS.
 All other parts are the same as the standard model.